Prostatitis Treatment in Tucson, AZ

 How is Prostatitis Treated by Dr. Burrows?

 After Dr. Burrows has diagnosed a patient with prostatitis using a standard procedure that includes a prostate exam and additional imaging tests, they will begin to discuss treatment options for the patient’s particular type of prostatitis.

 If the prostatitis is indeed caused by a bacterial infection then antibiotics should be able to effectively treat the condition in a short amount of time.
 Unfortunately, it is not always easy to find a direct cause associated with prostatitis.

 Individuals with prostatitis that is not caused by an infection are typically recommended to try a combination of medications and lifestyle changes.
 Most medications will aim to relax the muscles of the prostate, though antidepressants and anti-inflammatories are also frequently prescribed to help ease the patient’s discomfort.
 Avoidance of spicy foods, caffeine, and alcohol has also proven to be effective in reducing pain caused by chronic nonbacterial prostatitis.

-If you are concerned about the health of your prostate or would like to explore additional treatment options for prostatitis with Dr. Peter Burrows of the Arizona Center for Vasectomy and Urology, please call our urology office in Tucson, AZ today at (520) 731-0600 to schedule a consultation with Dr. Burrows.
+If you are concerned about the health of your prostate or would like to explore additional treatment options for prostatitis with urologist Peter Burrows, MD of the Arizona Center for Vasectomy and Urology, please call our urology office in Tucson, AZ today at (520) 731-0600 to schedule a consultation with Dr. Burrows.